 Transportation and Logistics |

-NetSuite also offers editions for what it calls “microverticals” in areas like apparel, footwear and accessories, food and beverage manufacturing, health and beauty, campus stores, education, professional sports, and more.
+NetSuite also offers editions for what it calls “microverticals” in areas including apparel, footwear, and accessories, food and beverage manufacturing, health and beauty, campus stores, education, professional sports, and more.

 NetSuite vs. Sage Intacct

 While there are obvious similarities in their cloud-based approach to financial software, there are some significant differences between NetSuite and Intacct that buyers need to consider before making a purchase.
-The most obvious is NetSuite’s suite-based approach to its platform.
-Beyond financials and HCM, which are standard ERP offerings, NetSuite offers modules for CRM, ecommerce, and PSA, as well as functionality for product-based companies like supply chain and warehouse management.
+The most obvious is NetSuite’s suite-based approach to its platform, which includes modules for CRM, HR, ecommerce, supply chain management, and much more.

 Total Cost of Ownership with Intacct | |